vuetifyjs/vuetify/packages/docs/src/pages/en/features/icon-fonts.md

 })
 ```

-You can choose to import only the icons that you need, giving you a much smaller bundle size.
+To reduce bundle size, only import the icons that you need.
+The following example shows how to use an imported icon within a `.vue` template:

 ```html
 <template>